vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In this lab, you will complete the following activities:

-* Configure the lab prerequisites (the required Azure resources)
+* Configure lab prerequisites (the required Azure resources)
 * Deploy an Azure IoT Edge Enabled Linux VM as an IoT Edge Device
 * Generate and Configure IoT Edge Device CA Certificates
 * Create an IoT Edge Device Identity in IoT Hub using Azure Portal